nk113/locomotive-rails/README.md

 You should be able to see something cool accessing ```http://localhost:8080``` with your browser.

-Run webrick to run the application locally.
+Launch webrick to run the application locally.

 ```ssh
 rails server
 ```

 That's it!

-## Sharing database

-You need to update ```config/database.yml``` to use mysql as the database and to share the database between host and vagrant instance.
-Database settings can be found in ```Vagrantfile```.